Entry Requirements for Medicine A100

 Aptitude Tests

-All applicants must take the University Clinical Aptitude Test (UCAT) in the year of application (i.e. in 2023 if applying in October 2023 for 2024 entry or deferred entry in 2025).
+All applicants must take the University Clinical Aptitude Test (UCAT) in the year of application (i.e. in 2024 if applying in October 2024 for 2025 entry or deferred entry in 2026).
+UCAT results are only valid for 1 year and you may only sit the test once in a calendar year.

 Applicants with home fees status will have a range of factors taken into account in shortlisting for interview (see How To Apply).
 Applicants with international fees status who meet academic requirements will be shortlisted on the basis of UCAT score only.